Who can be a MFP Volunteer?

 MFP volunteers are provided training, plus a packet of resource materials.
 Class instruction is appropriate for people with differing educational backgrounds and food preservation experience.
-After training, volunteers continue to receive update information on the latest research in the area of food safety/preservation.
+After training, volunteers continue to receive updates on the latest research in the area of food safety/preservation.
 Through their experiences, volunteers develop skills in working with people, public speaking, and building self-confidence in addition to increasing their expertise in food safety/preservation.

-How long am I committed to the program?
+As a volunteer, how long am I committed to the program?